openequella/openequella.github.io/guides/Apache.md

 ```

 * Refresh / restart Apache: sudo a2dissite equella-forward-proxy ; sudo a2ensite equella-forward-proxy ; sudo service apache2 restart
-* In your Equella optional-config file, enable the following and restart Equella.
+* In your openEquella optional-config file, enable the following and restart openEquella.
 ```
 configurationService.proxyHost=<Apache Server IP>
 configurationService.proxyPort=8047
 ```
-To confirm Equella is using the proxy, change the ports in the Apache site file, and refresh apache and then try to add a URL to Equella
+To confirm openEquella is using the proxy, change the ports in the Apache site file, and refresh apache and then try to add a URL to openEquella

 ## Reverse Proxy
-### Running Apache in front of Equella
+### Running Apache in front of openEquella
 This assumes a single node with the IP Address of 192.168.1.234.

 Install Apache (in Ubuntu):